-In the case of other proposals by stockholders at an annual meeting, the By-Laws require that such written notice set forth as to each matter such stockholder proposes to bring before the annual meeting: (i) a brief description of the business desired to be brought before the annual meeting; (ii) the name and address, as they appear on the Company's books, of the stockholder proposing such business, the residence name and address (if different from the Company's books) of such proposing stockholder and any Stockholder Associated Person; (iii) the class and number of shares of stock of the Company which are directly or indirectly held of record or beneficially owned by such stockholder and by any Stockholder Associated Person with respect to the Company's securities, a description of any derivative positions held or beneficially held by the stockholder and any Stockholder Associated Person and whether and the extent to which a hedging transaction has been entered into by or on behalf of such stockholder or any Stockholder Associated Person, (iv) a description of all arrangements or understandings between such stockholder or any Stockholder Associated Person and any other person or entity in connection with the proposal of such business by such stockholder and any material interest of such stockholder or any Stockholder Associated Person or such other person or entity in such business, (v) a representation that such stockholder intends to appear in person or by proxy at the annual meeting to bring such business before the meeting, and (vi) a representation as to whether such stockholder or any Stockholder Associated Person intends to deliver a proxy statement and/or form of proxy to holders of at least the percentage of the Company's outstanding shares required to approve the proposal and/or otherwise to solicit proxies from stockholders in support of the proposal.
+In the case of other proposals by stockholders at an annual meeting, the By-Laws require that such written notice set forth as to each matter such stockholder proposes to bring before the annual meeting; (i) a brief description of the business desired to be brought before the annual meeting; (ii) the name and address, as they appear on the Company's books, of the stockholder proposing such business, the residence name and address (if different from the Company's books) of such proposing stockholder and any Stockholder Associated Person; (iii) the class and number of shares of stock of the Company which are directly or indirectly held of record or beneficially owned by such stockholder and by any Stockholder Associated Person with respect to the Company's securities, a description of any derivative positions held or beneficially held by the stockholder and any Stockholder Associated Person and whether and the extent to which a hedging transaction has been entered into by or on behalf of such stockholder or any Stockholder Associated Person or entity in connection with the proposal of such business by such stockholder and any material interest of such stockholder or any Stockholder Associated Person or such other person or entity in such business, (v) a representation that such stockholder intends to appear in person or by proxy at the annual meeting to bring such business before the meeting, and (vi) a representation as to whether such stockholder or any Stockholder Associated Person intends to deliver a proxy statement and/or form of proxy to holders of at least the percentage of the Company's outstanding shares required to approve the proposal and/or otherwise to solicit proxies from stockholders in support of the proposal.
 In addition, any stockholder who submits a notice is required to update and supplement the information disclosed in such notice, if necessary, in accordance with the By-Laws.